wxik/react-native-rich-editor/README.md

     These provide options for styling action buttons.

+* `iconSize`

+    Defines the size of the icon in pixels.
+Default is 50.

 * `renderAction`

 	Altenatively, you can provide a render function that will be used instead of the default, so you can fully control the tollbar design.